suyatna/internal-cybersecurity-audit-analysis-at-botium-toys/README.md

 ## 👋 Introduction <a name="introduction">

-The audit evaluates Botium Toys cybersecurity program and examines how existing business practices align with industry standards and best practices.
+The audit evaluates Botium toys cybersecurity program and examines how existing business practices align with industry standards and best practices.
 The assessment focuses on identifying high-risk vulnerabilities, providing mitigation recommendations, and defining an overall strategy to improve the organization’s security posture.
 Audit findings are documented clearly, supported by remediation plans, and structured to enable effective communication with stakeholders.

 ---